 You'll notice as you stroll along Chase Creek Street that many of the buildings were constructed in 1913.
 That's because a devastating fire roared through the Chase Creek Business District on April 7, 1913.
 Five lives and 25 structures were lost to the fire.

 Only the arched facade remains of what was once the Lyric Theater.
 Built by local barber, Joaquin Estavez, it was modeled after the Alhambra in Spain.
 The contract was awarded to Jose Maria Salinas, a local bricklayer and contractor.
 The back wall was brick and the front was of embossed cement.
 The roof plan called for four rafters made of laminated lumber.
-Mr. Kerr, the city engineer, came to see the project and asked if the rafters were going to be supported center posts.
+Mr. Kerr, the city engineer, came to see the project and asked if the rafters were going to be supported by center posts.
 Salinas said "no", because the posts would have obstructed the view of the stage.
 Kerr tried to halt construction, but at the time Clifton had no building code, so no ordinance was being violated.
 The Alhambra operated for a couple of years and was then leased to two brothers from Greece.
 They remodeled the building and added heavy purple drapes and a player piano and changed the name from "Alhambra" to "Lyric".
 The theater operated for about 20 years.
 When the Greek brothers left, Ippolito Cascarelli bought the building.
-Father Mele from the Catholic Church leased it to use religious movies and to raise funds for the church.
+Father Mele from the Catholic Church leased it to show religious movies and to raise funds for the church.
 The name was changed again to "Cosmopolitan Lyceum" but it only operated for a few months.
 After 20 years of expansion and contraction, the superstructures started to warp and sag, and eventually the roof caved in.

 A Catholic Church once stood on this site, set back against the cliff, but it was swept away by a flood in 1905, to be replaced by a new church farther west.
 The bell from the old church is still visible behind the Greenlee Historical Society Museum.